CopperEgg/metrics-plugins/postgres/README.md

   - Enter your CopperEgg User API Key:  replace 'YOUR_APIKEY' with your API key, found in the settings tab of http://app.copperegg.com.

-  - You will find one defined service ; 'postgresql' The postgresql service monitors all of the postgre databases specified in the config.yml.
+  - You will find one defined service ; 'postgresql' The postgresql service monitors all of the postgresql databases specified in the config.yml.
 It must be edited to specify the correct postgresql server hostname, port and username / password of each of the databases specified.

   - A custom dashboard will be created to display these metrics for all databases.
 The name of the custom dashboard will be PostgreSQL; you may optionally choose a different dashboard name.